John Hickenlooper: Early life, education, and career

-Hickenlooper was born in Narberth, Pennsylvania, a middle-class area of the suburban Main Line of Philadelphia.
+Hickenlooper was born in Narberth, Pennsylvania, a Main Line suburb of Philadelphia.
 He is the son of Anne Doughten (née Morris) Kennedy and John Wright Hickenlooper.
 His great-grandfather Andrew Hickenlooper was a Union general, and his grandfather Smith Hickenlooper was a United States federal judge.
+A cousin, Bourke B. Hickenlooper, a Republican known as "Hick", was governor of Iowa from 1943 to 1945 and a U.S. senator from Iowa from 1945 to 1969.

 Hickenlooper was raised by his mother from a young age after his father's death.
-He is a 1970 graduate of The Haverford School, an independent boys school in Haverford, Pennsylvania, where he was a National Merit Semifinalist.
+He is a 1970 graduate of The Haverford School, an independent boys school in Haverford, Pennsylvania, where he was a National Merit Scholarship Semifinalist.
 New York magazine reported that at this time his heroes were Neil Young, Ray Davies, and Gordie Howe, and that his pet peeves were violence and "beer boys."

 Hickenlooper attended Wesleyan University, where he received a B.A. in English in 1974 and a master's degree in geology in 1980.
 He recounted first smoking pot when he was 16 and using lithium carbonate capsules to go through with his final exam.

 Hickenlooper worked as a geologist in Colorado for Buckhorn Petroleum in the early 1980s.
 When Buckhorn was sold, Hickenlooper was laid off in 1986.
 He and five business partners opened the Wynkoop Brewing Company brewpub in October 1988 after raising startup funds from dozens of friends and family along with a Denver economic development office loan.
 The Wynkoop was one of the nation's first brewpubs.
 By 1996, Westword reported that Denver had more brewpubs per capita than any other city.
 Hickenlooper claims his restaurant was the first in Colorado to offer a designated driver program.

 In 1989, Hickenlooper was arrested in Denver for "driving while impaired" and did community service.